 Prerequisites: Essential Requirements Before Starting Your LearnDash PayPal Integration

-Your site needs to be accessible online (not just on your computer).
-It should be running a recent version of WordPress—ideally the latest version for security and compatibility.
+Your site should be accessible online, not only running on your computer.
+It should also be on a recent WordPress version for better security and compatibility.

 Course Engagement Dropping?
 Sales Not Growing?